Model car: Decline and revival

 Interest in model car kits began to wane in the mid-1970s, and while the precise causes are not perfectly clear, some factors were a sharp rise in the price of plastics, parents becoming cautious of 'glue sniffing' and, later, the rise of video gaming.
-A revival of sorts was seen in the late 1980s, especially among adults, as Monogram introduced a series of replicas of NASCAR race cars, as did AMT with a kit of the 1966 Chevrolet Nova, which American modelers had been requesting for years.
+A revival of sorts in the 1980s occurred with Monogram introducing NASCAR kits and AMT introducing several models that fans had requested.

 New model specific magazines sprang up, such as Scale Auto Enthusiast, (now simply Scale Auto) and Model Cars Magazine!.
 These magazines spread the word, helped advertisers, and brought a new generation of modelers together from all across the country.

 Many of the kits from the golden age of modeling have been reissued.
 Not only does this allow the craftsman to build the cars they always wanted (but couldn't obtain or afford), but it tends to lower the prices of the originals.
 In some cases, models of cars from the 1950s and 1960s have been issued with all-new tooling, which allows for even more detailing with modern kit design and manufacturing methods.
 These include AMT's 1966 Fairlane and 1967 Impala SS, and Monogram's 1967 Chevelle and 1965 Impala Super Sport.

 Today, model car companies are still in business, fueled by this renewed interest.
-ERTL took over AMT and MPC which are now both under the Round 2 LLC name.
+ERTL took over AMT and MPC which are now both under the Round 2 name.
 Revell and Monogram have merged.
 Modelers today can take advantage of modern technology, which includes photoetched details, adhesive chrome foil for chrome trim, wiring for engines, and billet-aluminum parts.
 Many builders today can construct a model so it resembles the real car in miniature, much more than could have been done with essentially the same kit more than forty years ago.

 The internet has also fueled a growing modeling community through websites, online forums and bulletin boards, and sites that host photographs, allowing the hobby to expand internationally.